 We hope this report will make it clear that the consequence of inaction are simply unacceptable from any view point.
 In their report Mercer conclude:

 Fiduciaries — motivated by the economic and social interest of their beneficiaries and clients — have the opportunity, and arguably the obligation, to use their portfolios and their influence to help guide us toward this more economically secure outcome.

-We know of no other efficient means for individuals to fight our climate emergency, loss of nature, antibiotic resistance, global acidification, eutrophication, fresh water shortage, health problems, save countless lives and much much more without the need to wait for government, corporations or technological innovation.
+We know of no other efficient means for individuals to fight our climate emergency, loss of nature, global acidification, eutrophication, fresh water shortage, prevent pandemics, antibiotic resistance, health problems, save countless lives and much much more without the need to wait for government, corporations or technological innovation.
 Help the agricultural sector make the shift to a plant-based world and align themselves with a 1.5°C goal and go vegan today!
 Contact us for help in your change of lifestyle and to link up with one of the many local communities in your area.